 First, the weight of the HTML is important because Gmail clips messages that weigh over 102kb.

-Second, the loaded weight of your email is important because it determines how much bandwidth is needed to download—and see—your email.
-Heavy emails take longer to fully render, which can be a problem since 51% of recipients delete your email within two seconds of opening it.
+Second, the loaded weight of your email determines how much bandwidth is needed to download—and see—your email.
+Heavy emails take longer to fully render, which can be a problem, especially when it comes to email engagement.

 Then there’s the user experience.
 Subscribers won’t see the full narrative you’re trying to get across when heavy images are still loading.
 Things get even trickier on mobile where loading images might make it look as though you sent an empty email.
 The same applies to custom fonts; while fonts are loading, the text in your email won’t render.